xuanvietcse/pulse_oximetry/docs/system_protocol.md

   - Length: 4 bytes.
   - Value: Based on CMD.
     - Check UART: 0xFFFFFFFF.
     - Get data: 0xFFFFFFFX.
 The last nibble X depends on what users want to get.
-0x0: hear rate, 0x1: logs, 0x2: PPG signal after filtered, 0x3: PPG signal before filtered.
+0x0: heart rate, 0x1: logs, 0x2: PPG signal after filtered, 0x3: PPG signal before filtered.
     - Set threshold: Based on Nes, *et al.* (2013)[[1]](https://sci-hub.se/https://doi.org/10.1111/j.1600-0838.2012.01445.x), Heart rate max = 211 - (0.64 * age).
 So maximum heart rate we can get is 211.
 Therefore, we will need 2 bytes to store the heart rate thresholds (one upper and one lower) we want to set.
 0xFFFFXXYY, XX is the hex value of upper and YY is the hex value of lower heart rate we want to set.
     - Set interval: Default unit is second (s).
 0xXXXXXXXX, we should read datasheet before to ensure the interval we set is supported by MCU.
     - Set time: 0xXXXXXXXX.
 From the 24-hour format on GUI, converting to epoch time for setting time on RTC.